This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-The same outcome may be possible with the filing of a complaint to the Pennsylvania Human Rights Commission.
+The same outcome may be possible with filing a complaint to the Pennsylvania Human Rights Commission.

 Your lawyer can help you determine which process is better for your situation.
 Pennsylvania law protects against discrimination in housing, education, and public accommodations.

-The conference may or may not be necessary, depending on your specific situation.
+Depending on your specific situation, the conference may or may not be necessary.
 The investigation and the discussion will lead to an official finding by the Commission, either probable cause or no probable cause for discrimination.

-To resolve the situation, if the finding is probable cause, the Commission will try to conciliate, guiding an agreement between both sides.
+If the finding is probable cause, the Commission will try to conciliate, guiding an agreement between both sides to resolve the situation.

-If that fails, your case will go to a public hearing for a final determination of whether or not discrimination occurred, and if so, what actions need to be taken to resolve it.
+If that fails, your case will go to a public hearing to determine whether or not discrimination occurred and, if so, what actions need to be taken to resolve it.